aynik/sx/README.md

 $ isx <session-filename.js>
 ```

-### Commands
+### In-REPL Commands

 - :load <session-filename.js> - loads a worker and a new session into it's buffer
 - :reload - reloads the worker and feeds in current buffer
 - :test - sets the repl in test mode (no code is saved into the buffer)
 - :build - sets the repl in build mode (written code will be save into buffer)
 - :write - writes the current buffer to it's session file
 - :drop N-N - drops lines from the buffer at the given range
 - :move N-N N - moves selected lines at the given range to a destination line number in the buffer
 - :print - prints the current buffer
 - :quit - exits the repl

 ## Documentation